Our history

-Until 1991, coffee was just a good drink for me and not much more.
-The supply in Sweden at this time was also not very large if compared to today.
+"Until 1991, coffee was just a good drink for me and not much more.
+The range in Sweden at that time was also not very large compared to today."

 Autumn 1991

-It was time for a family party and I was in the store to shop.
-There I was struck by the thought, "Wonder if you should take and test a package of Maxwell House Java".
+It was time for a family party and I was in the store to do some shopping.
+There I was struck by the thought, “I wonder if I should try a pack of Maxwell House Java”.
 Wow, something happened there.
-Can coffee taste this good?
-The experience gave me more taste and I started buying coffee from time to time at, among other things, Berg's coffee shop in Borås.
+Can coffee taste that good?
+The experience gave me a taste for more and I started to buy coffee from time to time at Bergs coffee shop in Borås, among others.
 After a few years I bought my own coffee grinder.
-Wow, something happened again.
-Can freshly ground coffee just before brewing taste so good?
+Wow, something happened there again.
+Can freshly ground coffee just before brewing taste that good?

 Spring 2010